barry-ha/Griduino/docs/ASSEMBLY.md

 If you insert a speaker plug into the jack, it will automatically disconnect the speaker, if any, connected to the 4-terminal strip.
 Actually, it can be handy to jam in a plug to quickly silence the wired speaker during testing.

 A good audio quality speaker is the Adafruit [part number 3351](https://www.adafruit.com/product/3351).
 This has sufficient volume to fill a car and overcome road noise.

 This speaker can be glued to the back of the Griduino case.
 Gluing this with the "paper cone out" offers the most volume for noisy vehicles but puts the fragile speaker cone at risk.

 ![](img/speaker-img7713.jpg)

 Gluing or screwing this with the paper cone *in* toward the case will protect it from damage.
 The speaker has a small port vent and one end to let sound out.
 It's not as loud in this orientation but has proven to be sufficiently clear and audible.

 ![](img/speaker-img7714.jpg)

 Note that additional clarity (less distortion) at high audio volume is available when powering the Griduino from a car’s electrical system with 10-15 vdc, compared to powering it from the 5v USB connector.
 The higher voltage source reduces clipping at higher volume levels.
 At lower volume levels, the speaker sounds the same regardless of power source.

-<h3 id="power">Step 18: Power Plug</h3>
+<h3 id="power">Step 18: Power Plug

 You can optionally power Griduino from a battery or your vehicle: